-The nation’s summer camps, which not so long ago primarily served as a fun-filled vacation for kids, have today taken on a far more urgent role: giving kids some breathing room from the digital tsunami otherwise overtaking their lives.
+The nation’s summer camps, which not so long ago primarily served as a fun-filled vacation for kids, have today taken on a far more urgent role: giving kids a digital cleanse from the screens otherwise consuming their lives.

-As perhaps the last true bastion of digital-free existence for young lives otherwise consumed by blue screens and the content behind them, summer camps have become critically important in reintroducing kids to the natural world, to face-to-face communications and the friendships that come with it, and to the genuine fun that comes from 24/7 immersion in the ‘real world.’
+As perhaps the last true oasis of digital-free existence for young minds otherwise glued to blue screens and the content behind them, summer camps have become critically important for reintroducing kids to the natural world, face-to-face communication and the friendships that come with it, and to the genuine fun that comes from 24/7 immersion an Internet-dominated world.